-Sebastian Cacean is a research assistant at the CompPhil²MMAE (former Debatelab) of the Department of Philosophy at the Karlsruhe Institute of Technology (KIT) and is currently working on the project KIDeKu.
+Sebastian Cacean was a research assistant at the CompPhil²MMAE (former Debatelab) of the Department of Philosophy at the Karlsruhe Institute of Technology (KIT) and was working in the project KIDeKu.

-In his research and teaching, Sebastian enjoys analysing socially relevant debates, considering how content analysis methods can be applied using language models to analyse public discourse and looking at the use of argumentation theory methods to improve our deliberative practice.
+In his research and teaching, Sebastian enjoys analysing socially relevant debates, considering how content analysis can leverage language models to analyse public discourse, and examining the use of argumentation theory methods to improve our deliberative practice.

 Diploma in Physics, 2010